This post shows you 11 easy ways to make your living room look bigger.

 You have to be creative to maximize space in a small living room!
 My favorite way of making a living room feel bigger is by opting for multifunctional furniture.

-The best idea I’ve found to date is an ottoman with storage that can also be used as a coffee table with a tray on top.
+The best idea I’ve found is an ottoman with storage that can also be used as a coffee table with a tray on top.

 Get storage ottoman: